-TYPE DESCRIPTION DEFINITION E7 Erosion Protection Boulders and Cobbles, particles ranging from +50 in. to 3 in., material subdivided into three classifications E7a/b/c, each with minimum D85, D50 and D15 values, sourced from existing erosion protection at the dam sites, or talus material from nearby borrow areas within limits of work.
-E8 Bedding Material Cobbles and Gravel, particles ranging from 12 in. to 1 in., low to no fines content, sourced from offsite.
+TYPE DESCRIPTION DEFINITION E4 Select Fill Cobbles, Gravel, and Sand, particles ranging from 4 in. to the #200 Sieve (0.0030 in.), low to no fines content, sourced offsite.
+E7 Boulders and Cobbles, particles ranging from +50 in. to 3 in., material subdivided into three classifications E7a/b/c, each with minimum D85, and D15 values, sourced from existing erosion protection at the dam s or talus material from nearby borrow areas within limits of work.
+E8 Bedding Material Cobbles and Gravel, particles ranging from 12 in. to 1 in., low to no fi content, sourced from offsite.
 E9 General Fill Boulders, Cobbles, Gravel, Sand and Fines, particles ranging from 20 in. to silt and clay, up to 30% fines content, sourced from on-site excavations or nearby borrow areas within limits of work.
-E10 Random Fill Overburden, Rocks or Organics, no gradation requirements, sourced from on-site excavations.
-CR1 Concrete Rubble Particles ranging from 36 in. to the #200 Sieve (0.0030 in.), with up to 30% fines content, steel reinforcement to remain concrete, sourced from demolition of onsite concrete structures.
+E10 Overburden, Rocks or Organics, no gradation requirements on-site excavations.
+CR1 Concrete Rubble Particles ranging from 36 in. to the #200 Sieve (0.0030 in.), with up to 30% fines content, steel reinforcement to remain concrete, sourced from demolition of on-site concrete structures.